PennyHow/PyTrx/README.md

 # PyTrx v1.1
 PyTrx is an object-oriented toolbox created for the purpose of calculating real-world measurements from oblique images and time-lapse image series.
-Its primary purpose is to obtain velocities, surface areas, and volume losses from imagery of glacial environments.<br>
+Its primary purpose is to obtain velocities, surface areas, and distances from imagery of glacial environments.<br>

 These scripts have not yet been published, but PyTrx has been used for data processing in the following publications: <br>